attainu/attainu-flamingo/coding-challenges/README.md

 ### Day 1
 Given a string, write a javascript function to check if it is palindrome or not.
 A string is said to be palindrome if reverse of the string is same as string.
 For example, “abba” is palindrome, but “abbc” is not palindrome.

+### Day 2
+Anagram
+Given 2 strings, find whether one is an anagram of the other.
+Two strings are anagrams if they are written using the same exact letters.
+Each letter should have the same count in both strings. e.g. 'binary' and 'brainy'

+### Day 3
+Write a function that takes a number input in seconds and returns the number of hours, minutes and seconds as output.
+Separate the number of hours, minutes and seconds with colons :.
+Input: 126
+Output: "0:2:6"
+Input: 45
+Output: "0:0:45"
+Input: 3700
+Output: "1:1:40"